 Mark Noble: I’ll play grassroots when I retire, I’m looking forward to it

-Mark Noble has achieved more as a footballer than he ever dreamed was possible, but the West Ham skipper is already looking forward to a kickabout with his mates when he retires from the professional game at the end of next season.
+While a lot of footballers dread retirement, West Ham United’s Mark Noble is already looking forward to a kickabout with his mates when he leaves the professional game at the end of the 2021-22 season.

-A boyhood West Ham fan, Noble has made more than 500 appearances for the club and recently became only the eighth player to make 400 Premier League appearances for one club.
+A boyhood West Ham fan, Noble has made 549 appearances for the club and is only the eighth player to make 400 Premier League appearances for one club.
 He’s twice been named Hammer of the Year, had a sold-out testimonial in 2016, and was the last player to lead the club out at Upton Park as well as the first to lead them out at the London Stadium.

 Noble is right to feel proud.
 Just imagine growing up as a West Ham fan and not only going on to play for the club but making such a mark on the club’s history that you end up being known as Mr West Ham.
 Seriously, imagine that.
 It certainly beats one game for the first team.

 But you get the feeling Noble really would have been happy with just one game.
 Above everyone else, he just loves football.
 Not the achievements, the history, the adulation, but the actual football.
 Kicking a ball about for 90 minutes.
 He’d have enjoyed his career no matter what level he got to play at.